Once upon a time there was a little girl with pink hair.

 “I know, Mother.”
-LuLu answered solemnly, while in the dark she smiled, all four rows softly luminescent, “But I can’t help it.
-They are delicious!”
+LuLu answered solemnly, while in the dark she smiled, all four rows of teeth softly luminescent.

-She didn’t specify if she wanted one to make her sleepy or to keep her awake.
+She didn’t specify if she wanted a story to make her sleepy or one to keep her awake.
 Oh well.
-This is a silly little tale, so I hope that does the trick.
+This is a silly little tale, so I hope that it does the trick.